Family Court and Child Custody Evaluation

 Last updated:

-Child custody evaluation is the forensic-psychology subspecialty with the most direct and immediate impact on vulnerable individuals.
-The assessments produced by custody evaluators shape where children will live, how often they will see each parent, and under what conditions.
-They are also among the most contested and emotionally charged documents in civil litigation.
-The forensic psychologist who takes on a custody evaluation steps into a system where both parties have already experienced significant conflict, where the stakes are intensely personal, and where the professional is expected to produce objective findings in an environment that makes objectivity structurally difficult.
+Child custody evaluations determine where children live, how frequently they see each parent, and under what conditions contact occurs.
+They are among the most contested documents in civil litigation, produced in a system where both parties have already experienced significant conflict and the professional is required to reach objective findings despite structural pressures that make that objectivity difficult to maintain.

 The standards for custody evaluation have developed substantially over the past three decades, driven in large part by the Association of Family and Conciliation Courts (AFCC), which published its first Model Standards of Practice for Child Custody Evaluation in 1994, revised them in 2006, and updated them in 2022.
 These standards represent an international consensus across the common-law jurisdictions in which organised forensic psychology practice is most developed.
 But the substantive law that governs custody decisions differs materially across jurisdictions, and the forensic psychologist must understand the applicable legal framework as well as the psychological assessment methodology.

 In India, the governing principle for all custody decisions is the welfare of the child, a standard articulated clearly by the Supreme Court in Gaurav Nagpal v.
 Sumedha Nagpal (2008, 4 SCC 379).
 In England and Wales, the Children Act 1989 establishes the welfare checklist and creates the framework for Cafcass (Children and Family Court Advisory and Support Service) section-7 reports.
 In the United States, the applicable legal standards vary by state, but the best-interests-of-the-child test is universal.
-Canada has moved toward explicit consideration of maximum contact in its Divorce Act amendments of 2021.
+Canada's Divorce Act amendments came into force on March 1, 2021, replacing the prior maximum contact principle with a requirement that parenting time allocations give effect to each child having as much time with each parent as is consistent with the child's best interests.
 Australia's Family Law Act 1975 was significantly amended in 2006 and 2011 to restructure the best-interests analysis.

-One aspect of the field requires particular candour: the parental alienation literature has been the subject of substantial scientific controversy, and the forensic psychologist must engage with that controversy honestly rather than either uncritically applying or reflexively dismissing a construct that appears in significant volumes of custody-related testimony.
+The parental alienation literature has been the subject of substantial scientific controversy, and the forensic psychologist must engage with that controversy directly rather than either uncritically applying or reflexively dismissing a construct that appears in significant volumes of custody-related testimony.
+Assessment of children's psychological welfare in custody disputes often draws on the same investigative interviewing principles covered in investigative interviewing of children and vulnerable witnesses.

 The "best interests of the child" standard, or its equivalent, is the cornerstone of custody law across common-law and civil-law jurisdictions worldwide.
 Its universality is the result of the UN Convention on the Rights of the Child (UNCRC, 1989), Article 3 of which requires that the best interests of the child be a primary consideration in all actions concerning children by courts, administrative authorities, and legislative bodies.
 By 2024, 196 states had ratified the UNCRC.